wolfpld/usenetarchive/README.md

 - merge-raw --- Merges two imported data sets into one.
 Does not duplicate messages.
 - utf8ize --- Converts messages to a common character encoding, UTF-8.
 - connectivity --- Calculate connectivity graph of messages.
 Also parses "Date" field, as it's required for chronological sorting.
+- threadify --- Some messages do not have connectivity data embedded in headers.
+Eg. it's a common artifact of using news-email gateways.
+This tool parses top-level messages, looking for quotations, then it searches other messages for these quotes and creates (not restores! it was never there!) missing connectivity between children and parents.
 - repack-zstd --- Builds a common dictionary for all messages and recompresses them to a zstd meta+payload+dict database.
 - repack-lz4 --- Converts zstd database to LZ4 database.
 - package --- Packages all databases into a single file.
 Supports unpacking.